 The support of family members and friends can make a big difference for caregivers and their loved one during the holiday season.
 Creating an environment of compassion and understanding in which everyone pitches in to help will help reduce caregiver stress and allow them to make time for themselves to relax and enjoy family – a gift they will certainly appreciate and cherish.

-Linda Carrasco is the Regional Director of Operations for Memory Care America with over 20 years of experience in health care administration, social work and admissions with a focus on geriatric care, palliative/hospice, management and leadership.
+Linda Carrasco is the President and COO of Memory Care America with over 20 years of experience in health care administration, social work and admissions with a focus on geriatric care, palliative/hospice, management and leadership.